emweigh/url_to_pdf/readme.md

 4. Added a text file with test URLs for generating PDFs

 ### Future ToDo:
-1. Create a better PDF generator with nicer formatting.
+1. Implement a PDF generator with nicer formatting.
-2. [?]
-Evaluate if webpage has print button; if so, use it to generate PDF instead
+2. [STRETCH] Evaluate if webpage has print button; if so, print document and save that as PDF
+3. [STRETCH] Evaluate if URL points to PDF or non-PDF/html (e.g. .DOCX); if so, save document as is instead of generating PDF

 ##